Franchise Group (NASDAQ:FRG) Releases FY 2022 Earnings Guidance

 Franchise Group (NASDAQ:FRG – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $4.00-$4.00 for the period, compared to the consensus estimate of $5.00.
+The company provided EPS guidance of $4.00-$4.00 for the period, compared to the consensus EPS estimate of $5.00.
 The company issued revenue guidance of $4.30 billion-$4.30 billion, compared to the consensus revenue estimate of $4.45 billion.

 Institutional Inflows and Outflows

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Nomura Holdings Inc. acquired a new position in Franchise Group during the 2nd quarter valued at about $757,000.
-Quantbot Technologies LP increased its stake in Franchise Group by 1,897.8% during the 1st quarter.
-Quantbot Technologies LP now owns 15,982 shares of the company’s stock worth $662,000 after purchasing an additional 15,182 shares in the last quarter.
-MetLife Investment Management LLC increased its stake in Franchise Group by 53.2% during the 1st quarter.
-MetLife Investment Management LLC now owns 15,045 shares of the company’s stock worth $623,000 after purchasing an additional 5,225 shares in the last quarter.
-UBS Group AG grew its stake in shares of Franchise Group by 227.4% during the 2nd quarter.
-UBS Group AG now owns 13,444 shares of the company’s stock worth $471,000 after acquiring an additional 9,338 shares in the last quarter.
-Finally, Legal & General Group Plc grew its stake in shares of Franchise Group by 10.8% during the 2nd quarter.
-Legal & General Group Plc now owns 10,076 shares of the company’s stock worth $354,000 after acquiring an additional 981 shares in the last quarter.
-Institutional investors and hedge funds own 45.51% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+Goldman Sachs Group Inc. lifted its position in Franchise Group by 521.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 504,684 shares of the company’s stock valued at $17,699,000 after acquiring an additional 423,516 shares during the period.
+Cannell Capital LLC grew its stake in shares of Franchise Group by 31.9% in the 1st quarter.
+Cannell Capital LLC now owns 808,762 shares of the company’s stock worth $33,507,000 after buying an additional 195,510 shares during the last quarter.
+Arrowstreet Capital Limited Partnership purchased a new stake in shares of Franchise Group in the first quarter worth $5,138,000.
+Ancora Advisors LLC raised its holdings in Franchise Group by 67.1% in the first quarter.
+Ancora Advisors LLC now owns 141,466 shares of the company’s stock worth $5,108,000 after buying an additional 56,787 shares during the last quarter.
+Finally, Renaissance Technologies LLC lifted its stake in shares of Franchise Group by 72.6% in the second quarter.
+Renaissance Technologies LLC now owns 107,900 shares of the company’s stock worth $3,784,000 after buying an additional 45,400 shares in the last quarter.
+Hedge funds and other institutional investors own 82.72% of the company’s stock.

 Franchise Group, Inc owns and operates franchised and franchisable businesses.
 It operates through six segments: Vitamin Shoppe, Pet Supplies Plus, Badcock, American Freight, Buddy's, and Sylvan.
 The Vitamin Shoppe segment operates as an omnichannel specialty retailer of vitamins, minerals, herbs, specialty supplements, sports nutrition, and other health and wellness products under the BodyTech, True Athlete, plnt, The Vitamin Shoppe, ProBioCare, Fitfactor Weight Management System, and Vthrive The Vitamin Shoppe brands.